A-T-Kristensen/patmos_HLS/hls/tacle-bench/kernel/README.md

 * filterbank (can be synthesised)
 * fir2dim (starting to rewrite this)
 * iir
-* minver (rewritten, needs to be tested for synthesisability)
+* minver (Synthesises and passes co-simulation, fails as cpp and using hls_math)